Ujjal57/CineX-Movie-Recommendation-System/README.md

 CineX is a web-based movie recommendation system built using **Flask**, **Python**, **HTML/CSS/JavaScript**, and the **TMDB + OMDb + Wikipedia APIs**.
 It provides personalized movie suggestions either by title or genre, along with trailers, posters, summaries, box office data, and IMDb ratings.

+## ⚠️ Note on Source Code

+> 🔒 **Disclaimer:** The full implementation of `app.py`, including core recommendation logic, TMDB/OMDb/Wikipedia API integration, and model loading, has been **intentionally omitted** from the public repository to protect proprietary logic, API usage, and trained data files.

 ## 🚀 Features

 - 🔍 **Search by Movie Name** – Get recommendations based on a movie you love.